 The Deputy IGT consults with employees on matters in the workplace.

-The format and content of the IGT office's workplace and individual arrangements reflect government policy at the time of implementation.
+The form and content of the IGT office's workplace and individual arrangements reflect government policy at the time of implementation.

 Recruitment and succession planning